top of page

 Frequently asked questions

-1. Is the dismissal legally valid, and is it advisable to challenge it?
+1. Is the dismissal legally valid, and is it advisable to take action against it?

-This is a crucial question that cannot be answered in a general manner but must be assessed based on the specifics of your individual case.
+This is an important question that unfortunately cannot be answered in general terms but must be assessed specifically based on your individual case.
 When applying the Protection Against Dismissal Act (Kündigungsschutzgesetz), the validity of the termination depends not only on whether a factual situation exists that fulfills one of the statutory grounds for dismissal but also on additional factors that can be clarified in an initial consultation (e.g., whether the written form requirement was observed, whether a works council exists and had to be consulted, whether the Protection Against Dismissal Act applies, etc.).

 Due to the strict and employee-friendly dismissal protection regulations in Germany, it is generally challenging for employers to issue a legally valid termination.
 In addition to a substantive legal ground for dismissal (i.e., a factual situation that meets the statutory requirements), certain formal obligations must also be observed.
 Violations, such as non-compliance with the written form requirement or the obligation to consult the works council, if applicable, may render the dismissal invalid.